stitchfix/tech_radar/README.md

 Markdown and will be rendered as such if you set `summary_format` to `:markdown` (see below).
 * `more_details_url`: optional, a link to explain in more detail what the technology is.
 If `more_details_summary` and this are omitted, the engine will show a link to a Google search for the technology.
 * `why_summary`: optional, but recommended, this explains why this technology is in the ring that it's in.
 In particular, this is useful for technologies not in _Adopt_.
-Markdown and will be rendered as such if you set `summary_format` to `:markdown` (see below).
+Markdown will be rendered as such if you set `summary_format` to `:markdown` (see below).
 * `why_url`: optional, this is a link to a white paper or other explanation about why the technology in in the ring that it's in.
 This is where you'd reference a detailed analysis or experience report with the technology.

 We'd recommend that, for your first pass, you document your current landscape, and not be too aspirational.

 With this set up, you can see the radar in your app.
-All copy is controllers by localization, and you can override it in your app.
+All copy is controlled by localization, and you can override it in your app.
 This is useful not just for translating the strings, but for customizing the messaging to your team.

 ### Modify any text or copy in your localization file

 Examine the `config/en.yml` in this engine's source.
-You can override any or all of those values for your team.
+You can override any or all of those values for your team in the Rails app where you are using this engine.
 For example, the default summary of the _Adopt_ ring is as follows:

 > Use these, as they are supported and proven in production

-Suppose that, for your team, you need to get approval of the architecture team to use technologies not in _Adopt_.
+Suppose that, for your team, you need to get approval from the architecture team to use technologies not in _Adopt_.
 You could change that by adding this to your application's `config/locales/en.yml`:

 ```yaml